-4. Do you have productivity tips that helps you?
-I.e. meditation, planning apps, journals, exercise.
+4. Do you have productivity tips that you believe helps you? ie. meditation, planning apps, journals, exercise.

-6. Who has helped/mentored you and has made the biggest impact on your career?
+8. Who has helped / mentored you and has made the biggest impact on your career?
 What did you learn from this person that you still carry with you to this day?

-7. How do you prepare for meetings that you are invited to and how do you successfully run meetings?
-What patterns of behavior do you wish junior engineers would do more of or less of before, during, and after meetings?
+9. How do you prepare for meetings that you are invited to and how do you successfully run meetings?
+What patterns of behavior do you wish junior engineers would do more of?
+Less of during, before and after meetings?

-8. If a software engineer (senior, staff, principal) came to you and asked for advice on increasing their impact and getting promoted, how do you approach this question?
+10. If a software engineer (senior, staff, principal) came to you and asked for advice on increasing their impact and getting promoted, what would you say to them?

-11. Do you have any advice on how to effectively mentor someone through their career?
-What does a successful mentor/mentee relationship look like?
+14. Do you have any advice on how to effectively mentor someone through their career?
+What does a successful mentor / mentee relationship look like?
 Do you think an engineer should ask their manager to be their mentor?
 Why/why not?

-14. In your experience, have you ever been faced with a situation in which you noticed certain things you were doing overshadowed the impact you had made or the good things you’ve done?
-Have you noticed what mistakes other people have made which prevented them from increasing their impact in an organization?
+17. In your experience, have you ever been faced with a situation in which you noticed certain things you were doing overshadowed the impact you had made or the good things you’ve done?
+Have you notice what mistakes other people have made which prevented them from increasing their impact in an organization?

-15. What do you wish your younger self 20 years ago would have done more of, or would have known more about?
+18. What do you wish your younger self 20 years ago would have done more of, would have known more about?

-16. What is one aspect of your current role that you absolutely did not expect?
+19. What is one aspect for your current role that you absolutely did not expect?

 The following questions are from Tim Ferriss’ book Tribe Of Mentors.

-24. What is the book (or books) you’ve given most as a gift, and why?
-Or, what are one to three books that have greatly influenced your life?
+26. What is the book (or books) you’ve given most as a gift, and why?
+Or what are one to three books that have greatly influenced your life?